Ace and Vis: Ace solo career

 Ace returned to Radio 1Xtra in 2014 to cover various weekend programmes.
 In May 2015 Ace officially re-joined 1Xtra to present weekend breakfast from 6 to 10 am.
 Following Trevor Nelson's move to weekend afternoons in January 2016, Ace became the new host of 1Xtra's Live Lounge - weekdays 10 am – 1 pm.
+He left the station in 2024 and now works for Kiss and Kisstory R&B. In October 2024 he was given the Freedom of the City of London.